PandasThumb/pandasthumb.github.io/_posts/2026/2026-02-12-something-sensible.md

 The broader right-wing movement is saturated with conspiracy theories, from the delusion that there is a Great Replacement conspiracy to the fantasy that the 2020 election was stolen.
-JFKJr is a crackpot's crackpot who is busy appointing his crackpot friends to HHS, to NIH, and to CDC.
+RFKJr is a crackpot's crackpot who is busy appointing his crackpot friends to HHS, to NIH, and to CDC.